billstclair/wws-scripts/README.md

 ## delfasls

 Useful to lispers.
 Deletes all fasl files in the current directory or any of its subdirectories, whether they're actually in this directory or they're in the sub-directory of ~/.cache into which ASDF will store them by default.
-This will force ASDF (or Quicklisp) to recompie the corresponding source files.
+This will force ASDF (or Quicklisp) to recompile the corresponding source files.

 Does NOT delete fasls from any directory named `quicklisp`, since you rarely want to force those to recompile.
 If you DO want to do that, `cd` into the `quicklisp` directory first: